 There you go!
-Now, this doesn’t include the money I’ve made from a couple of other things, which I am only just getting started with.
+Now, this doesn’t include the money I’ve made from matched betting, which I am only just getting started with.
 I’ll write about those another day.
 AND it doesn’t include any savings I’ve made.
 Again that is for a different post.
 But it does go to show you how a little creativity can go a long way.
 So dig deep and have a think!

 What can you do over the next three months to make some extra money?